 Clothes that you will feel optimistic in

 I think that the Autumn Winter months seem to last longer.
-I feel I need more of an outfit plan, and having had a handful of months wearing my summer capsule wardrobe pieces I want to step into Autumn feeling reassured that I have a wardrobe that supports me.
+I think we need more of an outfit plan, and having had a handful of months wearing your summer capsule wardrobe pieces you want to step into Autumn feeling reassured that you have a wardrobe that supports you.

-As a personal fashion stylist, most of the women I work with find it harder to transition to Autumn than they do to Spring.
+As a Personal Fashion Stylist, most of the clients I work with find it harder to transition to Autumn than they do to Spring.
 We do need specific seasonal pieces but we can make some of our wardrobe pieces work all year round.

 Here are my suggested key Autumn items for you to consider.
 They will bring you pleasure and boost your mood each time you wear them.

-An oversized lounge cardigan, they offer space, warmth and comfort.
+They offer space, warmth and comfort.
 It’s an easy piece you are able to reach for and rely on, indoors or outdoors.
-Add a belt for interest.
+Add a belt for interest, a brooch or a scarf for some decoration.

-A good knit - V neck or round neck that you can wear on its own, over a shirt or a t-shirt - neutrals work well with everything.
+A V neck or round neck that you can wear on its own, over a shirt or a t-shirt - neutrals work well with everything.
+A cotton one is nice to wear against your skin as is a considered cashmere piece.
+Cashmere is made of natural properties so it will keep you cool in the summer, well worth the investment.

 A good piece of leather.
 Your choice, what works for you?
 A dress, a skirt, a jacket.
 A piece that doesn’t date.

-An everyday boot.
 A chunky ankle boot that you can dress up with a floral dress.
 A knee boot that adds a smarter element.
 Don’t be afraid to wear them again and again.
-I have a heeled Prada ankle boot I bought over 10 years ago and I wore them every day for months.
-They went with everything.

-A lightweight puffer for when you pop out for coffee or walking the dog
+A lightweight puffer for when you pop out for your coffee or walking the dog, an easy piece to keep by the door that you can throw on

-A smarter single-breasted coat.
-An easy navy or camel colour will be there for you to smarten up your casual outfit.
-This is my can’t-live-without capsule wardrobe piece for Autumn and Winter.
-My coat is my companion.
+A single-breasted or double-breasted coat.
+An easy navy or camel colour will be there for you to smarten up your casual outfit or sit alongside and compliment a smart one.

 I think Autumn dressing has a back-to-nature feeling about it, a real sense of authenticity.
 Perhaps it’s the warm colours and luxurious fabrics we surround ourselves with.